-- i) The complexity of the audit of an IMS compared with single management system audits. - d) inform the client that the duration of an IMS audit based on the declared level of integration of the organisation's management system may be subject to adjustment on the basis of confirming the level of integration at stage one and subsequent audits. - 2.1.5.2 Audit of an IMS could result in increased time, but where it results in reduction, it shall not exceed 20% from the starting point T (2.1.5.1b).
+i) The complexity of the audit of an IMS compared with single management system audits.

+d) inform the client that the duration of an IMS audit based on the declared level of integration of the organization's management system may be subject to adjustment on the basis of confirming the level of integration at Stage 1 and subsequent audits.

+2.2.1 Audit of an IMS could result in increased time, but where it results in reduction, it shall not exceed 20% from the starting point T (2.2.b).